Environmental Awareness

 In 2007 / 2008 the Riverton staff housing and the stable office received solar energy geysers.

-In tandem with using solar lights where practical an on-going policy of replacing geysers with solar energy geysers has been implemented.
+Solar lights also light the farm roads at night.
+Where practical an on-going policy of replacing geysers with solar energy geysers has been implemented.

 Organic Compost